 Definition of Infertility

-Infertility can affect couples who have never had biological children (primary infertility), as well as couples who already have at least one biological childbut are presently having difficulty conceiving (secondary infertility).
+Infertility can affect couples who have never had biological children, as well as couples who already have at least one biological child, but are presently having difficulty conceiving (in what is called secondary infertility).

 Most couples don’t conceive immediately.
-There is about a 20% chance of pregnancy the first month of trying, and an additional 20% chance during each subsequent month, so that there is about an 85% chance of conceiving within six months.
+There is about a 20% chance of pregnancy the first month of trying, and an additional 20% chance during each subsequent month, roughly an 85% chance of conceiving within six months.

-In order to treat a couple who is having difficulty conceiving a child, it is important to determine the cause of the problem.
-Evaluation generally begins with a thorough medical history and physical examination of both husband and wife, followed by a series of diagnostic tests.
+Evaluation generally starts with a comprehensive medical history and physical examination of both husband and wife, followed by a series of diagnostic tests.